varunarora137/expense_tracker/README.md

 The Expense Tracker project is a web application designed to help users manage their personal finances by tracking their expenses and incomes.
 Users can log their transactions, categorize them, and get a clear overview of their financial status.
 The application provides features such as expense logging, graphical representations of spending patterns, tax calculation and budget tracking.
+It also uses local storage to keep track of your expenses.

 ## 🎖️ Key Features